-Okayama itself doesn’t have to much to do so you only need to spend a few hours there.
-The main reason for stopping is to see it’s large Japanese garden, the Korakuen Garden, which is one of the three best landscape gardens in Japan.
+Okayama has some things to do with one of the main reasons for stopping being to see its large Japanese garden, the Korakuen Garden, which is one of the three best landscape gardens in Japan.

 Okayama Castle is near the garden and worth a look as well.

 But Okayama is the gateway down to Naoshima Island and the two work perfectly together for a combined long day trip from Osaka.

 It takes around one hour on a shinkansen to reach Okayama from Osaka costing around 5,500 yen, or two and a half hours by regular train (but almost half the price).

 This day trip should be done with Okayama.

 Naoshima Island(known as Japan’s art island) is a funky little place covered in random outdoor art sculptures everywhere.
 The Art House and museum on the east coast is a must-see.